-As of Fiscal Year 2012, EM’s portfolio consists of 4 line-item construction projects and 37 clean-up projects which have a rough order-of-magnitude cost (high end) of $55.85 Billion.
+As of December 2, 2015, EM’s portfolio of active capital asset projects consists of 13 line-item construction projects and 19 clean-up projects which have a rough order-of-magnitude cost of $51 Billion (high end of cost estimate range).

 The capital asset projects are managed through various Critical Decision (CD) Stages:

 |Active Capital Asset Projects at Each CD Stage (as of December 2, 2015)|

 |CD Stage||Name of CD Stage||#|

 |CD-0||Approve Mission Need||9|

 |CD-1||Approve Alternative Selection and Cost Range||12|

 The EM program considers the following attributes for capital asset projects prior to establishing performance baselines (at CD-2):